Deep Kernels with Probabilistic Embeddings for Small-Data Learning: Introduction

+Probabilistic models are known to outperform deterministic models when the amount of data is insufficient to capture the complexity of the task \citep{wilson2020bayesian}.
+Intuitively, we expect the uncertainty due to the model's probabilistic nature to improve generalization.
+This is already seen in the superiority of soft thresholding over hard thresholding in clustering, and in the superior prediction performance of Bayesian Neural Networks (BNNs) over deterministic neural networks in small data settings \citep{gal2016uncertainty}, and we expect to obtain similar benefits on using probabilistic neural networks for GP kernel learning.

+Note that our aims differ from works like \citep{graves2011practical} that train BNNs for prediction.
+They use the probabilistic nature of the model to capture uncertainty in prediction at the \emph{output} while we use probabilistic neural networks to improve the \emph{learned representation} which can serve as input to \emph{any predictive model}.
+While we mainly focus on improving \emph{GP regression} through this, we also show improvements in classification using Bayesian logistic regression \citep{jaakkola1997bayesian} on the learned probabilistic representations to illustrate the flexibility of our approach.

+The difference in aims also leads to a difference in training.
+While BNNs are typically trained by approximating posterior distribution over model parameters, we learn the distribution over model parameters via \emph{Maximum Likelihood Estimation} (MLE) in the space of probability distributions.
+MLE in our model is performed using functional gradient descent, which is not only a natural approach to perform optimization in the space of functions (probability distributions), but has also recently been shown \citep{liu2016stein} to achieve an effective middle ground between the high computational cost of MCMC \citep{andrieu2003introduction} and the poor approximation quality of Variational Inference (VI) \citep{blei2017variational} for training probabilistic models.

+\Fref{fig:mainresults} shows the results of implementing our model, Deep Probabilistic Kernel Learning (DPKL), and baseline approaches - Deep Kernel Learning (DKL) \citep{wilson2015kernel}, and a GP with a Squared Exponential (SE) kernel, on a regression task of predicting location of CT slice images on the axial axis of the human body \citep{graf20112d} given a $384-$dimensional feature vector extracted from the image.
+We use Root Mean Squared Error (RMSE) (\Fref{fig:rmse}) to measure prediction accuracy, and negative log-likelihood (\Fref{fig:uq}) to measure uncertainty quantification (lower is better for both).
+Our model \emph{outperforms both baselines} on both counts and also learns embeddings that clearly capture similarity between data points with respect to target values (\Fref{fig:rl}).

-We also extend our model to two other paradigms in small data settings - semi-supervised learning \citep{zhu2009introduction} and few-shot classification \citep{chen2019closer}.
-The former involves adding a regularizer to DPKL that provably incorporates additional structural information from unlabeled data, while the latter involves using a probabilistic neural network trained via functional gradient descent to perform softmax classification on only a small number of training examples (few-shot) of each class.
-The details of all models are described in \Cref{sec:DPKL}.
+We also extend our model to two other paradigms in small data settings -- semi-supervised learning \citep{zhu2009introduction} and few-shot classification \citep{chen2019closer}.
+The former involves adding a regularizer to DPKL that provably incorporates additional structural information from unlabeled data, while the latter uses the learned probabilistic embedding to improve the performance of Bayesian Logistic Regression for classification especially for settings like few-shot learning where we only have a small number of training examples of each class.

-As shown in \Cref{fig:mainresults}, our models - DPKL and its semi-supervised variant SSDPKL - \emph{clearly outperform} previous state of the art approaches - DKL \citep{wilson2016deep} and SSDKL \citep{jean2018semi} in terms of RMSE on a regression task (\Cref{fig:rmse}), accurately quantify uncertainties in terms of variance of the predicted output (\Cref{fig:uq}), and learn embeddings that clearly captures similarity between data points with respect to target values (\Cref{fig:rl}).
-Further experimental results are presented in \Cref{sec:Expts}.